cheqd/product/product-suite/decentralised-identifiers-dids/README.md

 ### What are DIDs and DID Documents?

 DIDs are **persistent unique identifiers**, used to identity an **organisation, individual, object or process**.
-They can be used to enable trust between parties, without any direct relationship or centralised intermediary.&#x20;
+They can be used to enable trust between parties, without any direct relationship or centralised intermediary.

 To learn more about DIDs and DID Documents, check out our Learning site where we go into more detail: